 What about the so-called renewable forms of energy?
 They may be renewable, but calculating spatial density proves they are not green.
-The best way to understand the scale of destruction that hydro, biomass, wind, and solar promise is to denominate each in watts/m2 that the source could produce.
-In a well-watered area like Ontario, Canada, 1 km2 produces enough hydroelectricity for about a dozen Canadians, while severely damaging life in its rivers.
-A biomass power plant requires about 2,500 km2 of prime Iowa farmland to equal the output of a single 1,000 MW nuclear power plant on few hectares.
-Windmills to equal the same nuclear plant cover about 800 km2 in a very favourable climate (Fig. 19).
-Photovoltaics require less but still need a carpet of 150 km2 to match the nuclear plant.
+The best way to understand the scale of destruction that hydro, biomass, wind, and solar promise is to denominate each in watts per square meter that the source could produce [Slide 26].
+In a well-watered area like Ontario, Canada, a square kilometer produces enough hydroelectricity for about a dozen Canadians, while severely damaging life in its rivers.
+A biomass power plant requires about 2500 sq km of prime Iowa farmland to equal the output of a single 1000 MW nuclear power plant on few hectares.
+Windmills to equal the same nuclear plant cover about 800 square km in a very favorable climate.
+[Slide 27] Photovoltaics require less but still a carpet of 150 sq km to match the nuclear plant.
 The spatial ratio for a Toyota rather than a large power plant is equally discouraging.
-A car requires a pasture of a hectare or two to run on biofuels: unwise as the world's vehicle population heads toward one billion.
+A car requires a pasture of a hectare or two to run on biofuels, unwise as the world's vehicle population heads toward 1 billion.
 No economies of scale adhere to any of the solar and renewable sources, so trying to supply India or eastern China would require increases in infrastructure that would overwhelm these already crowded lands.

 Moreover, the photovoltaics raise nasty problems of hazardous materials.
 Wind farms irritate with low-frequency noise and thumps, blight landscapes, and whack birds and bats.
 And, solar and renewables in every form require large and complex machinery to produce many megawatts.
-While a natural gas combined cycle plant uses 3.3 metric tonnes (mt) of steel and 27 m3 of concrete, a typical wind energy system requires construction inputs of 460 mt of steel and 870 m3 of concrete per average MW(e), about 130 and 30 times as much.
+While a natural-gas combined cycle plant uses 3.3 MT steel and 27 m3 concrete, a typical wind energy system requires construction inputs of 460 MT of steel and 870 m3 of concrete per average MW(e), about 130 and 30 times as much.
 Bridging the cloudy and dark as well as calm and gusty weather takes storage batteries and their heavy metals.
 Burning crops inflates the price of food.